movedx/drum-machine/README.md

 # Drum Machine
 This repository contains a Drum Machine built with React and Redux.
 The Drum Machine is an interactive application that allows users to play drum sounds using keyboard keys or clickable buttons.
-It also includes additional features like volume control and sound bank switching.

 Features
 - Interactive Drum Pads: Play drum sounds using the Q, W, E, A, S, D, Z, X, C keys or by clicking on the corresponding buttons.